 - 1 carrot grated

 - 4 hard boiled eggs divided

 - 1/3 cup vinegar

 - Cook macaroni according to package directions.
 Drain, rinse and cool.
 Stir celery, carrot and onion into macaroni.

 - Dice whites of eggs into salad.

-- To prepare dressing mash egg yolks with mustard and blend well.
-Add sugar, salad dressing, milk, vinegar and salt to egg and mustard mixture.
+To prepare dressing mash hard boiled egg yolks with mustard and blend well.
+Add sugar, mayonnaise, milk, vinegar and salt to egg and mustard mixture.
 Pour over macaroni and vegetables.
 Mixture will appear soupy.
-Chill well before serving.
+Chill well, preferably overnight before serving.

-Lancaster County Macaroni Salad …It’s What’s for a Summer Side Dish.
+Old Fashioned Lancaster County Macaroni Salad …It’s What’s for a Summer Side Dish.

 Interested in more macaroni salad recipes?
 You don’t want to miss this one from Pioneer Woman.
 A great combo of macaroni, olives and roasted red pepper: